In September, we set a challenge to make and save an extra $2,020 by the end of the year as a way to beat the recession.

 Odd Jobs – $220

-Someone I did a gig for on Airtasker then referred me to a friend for an odd job.
+Someone we did a gig for on Airtasker then referred us to a friend for an odd job.

-Also, I set up a bedroom and now I have been asked to do some work with a senior citizen that will be casual but ongoing.
+Also, we set up a bedroom and now have been asked to do some work with a senior citizen that will be casual but ongoing.

 Collecting Cans/Bottles – $1.50

 Not huge money but every bit counts.
-I always have a basket or bag with me and pick up bottles and cans as I walk around.
+We always have a basket or bag with us and pick up bottles and cans as we walk around.

 We’ve always picked up rubbish on beaches and other wildlife areas anyway (carefully) or when diving so collecting bottles and cans is easy.

-Since it is something that can be done with no effort while I am doing something else, it makes sense.
+Since it is something that can be done with no effort while we are doing something else, it makes sense.

 $2,000 For Next Month